qfpl/initial-final/blog/drafts/post.md

 evalTerm :: Term -> Term
 ```

-We also want to be able to add new constructors to the data type and to be able to add new interpreters, and we want to be able to do these things while making no changes to our existing code.
+We also want to be able to add new constructors to the data type and to be able to add new interpreters, and we want to be able to add these things without having to change our existing code.

 The changes we are going to make in this post are to add the extra constructor:
 ```haskell